This article is supplementary to the ultimate guide to balancing, please also check that out!

 It also means the flow will continue to be more evenly spread through each circuit when the flow dynamics change.
 For example; when a zone valve closes, this can throw some of your balancing out (perceivable or not) if your valve authorities are low.

 TRV’s typically have very good authority, the reason for this is clear when you look at the bottom of one you will see the actual flow path is vastly smaller than 15mm.
 This gives the valve more control over the circuit and prevents the TRVs from 'hunting' which is where it continues over and under-supplies flow.

 That's not all.
 Higher authority valves also enable us to achieve a greater degree of accuracy when balancing.
 Because the valve has more control over the circuit, our 'valve stroke' has more even control over the flow.

 Look at the graph from Calleffi below, this shows you how much authority your valve may have over the circuit, but more specifically, how much control the valve has over the flow rate in relation to the 'valve stroke' (how open the valve is).

 A valve with good authority will ideally have a 'concave up' curve as opposed to the concave down in the image.
 As lockshield valves typically only have control of flow over the last quarter turn their graph would be dragged right up into the top left-hand corner.

-The concave downward shape of the curve above is mainly determined by the valve authority.
-You can look for valves with a lower KV value (read as higher resistance), but typically the only way to increase the valve authority is to purchase smaller valves or find valves with smaller internal bores.
+The valve authority mainly determines the concave downward shape of the curve above.
+You can look for valves with a lower KV value (read as higher resistance).
+Still, typically the only way to increase the valve authority is to purchase smaller ones or find valves with smaller internal bores.

 However, looking for slightly different types of valves can also improve control of the circuit.